MAMware/court-jurdroids/README.md

 ## Further Reading / Conceptual Background

-**Understanding Agentic AI:** For a good overview of the concepts behind agentic systems, language models, prompting strategies, and design patterns that might be relevant to this tool, watch this video:
- *Stanford Webinar - Agentic AI: A Progression of Language Model Usage* [Agentic AI Overview & Concepts](youtube.com/watch?v=kJLiOGle3Lw):   In this webinar, you will gain an introduction to the concept of agentic language models (LMs) and their usage.
-You will learn about common limitations of LMs and agentic LM usage patterns, such as reflection, planning, tool usage, and iterative LM usage.
+**Understanding Agentic AI:** For a good overview of the concepts behind agentic systems, language models, prompting strategies, and design patterns that might be relevant to this tool, its recommened to watch this video *Stanford Webinar - Agentic AI: A Progression of Language Model Usage* [Agentic AI Overview & Concepts](https://www.youtube.com/watch?v=kJLiOGle3Lw) there you will find an introduction to the concept of agentic language models (LMs) and their usage.
+Common limitations of LMs and agentic LM usage patterns, such as reflection, planning, tool usage, and iterative LM usage.

 <!--## Troubleshooting